Market Hall, Monmouth: Fire and later uses

 In March 1963, the entire central part of the Market Hall building was destroyed by a fire which started in the newspaper's paper store, on the first floor.
 The Borough Council, on the casting vote of Monmouth's mayor, decided that the building should be restored rather than demolished to provide space for car parking, although lack of funds meant that the upper storey and clock tower could not be replaced.
 A new flat roof for the single storey building, together with a Modernist metal and glass façade at the rear, overlooking the Monnow, were provided in 1968–69 by architects Donald Insall Associates.

-Six years after the fire the restored Market Hall opened to house the Nelson Museum and the post office.
+Six years after the fire the restored Market Hall opened to house the Monmouth Museum and the post office.
 It was intended that the library would also move in but that remained at the Shire Hall.
-Apart from the museum, now the Monmouth Museum, and post office, the remaining parts of the building have at various times housed the county court, a labour exchange, Monmouthshire County Council offices, and a café.
+Apart from the museum and post office, the remaining parts of the building have at various times housed the county court, a labour exchange, Monmouthshire County Council offices, and a café.
+Following the COVID-19 pandemic in the United Kingdom, when the museum was shut, the council announced that the museum would not re-open on Priory Street and that the collection would be moved to new premises at the Shire Hall.
+The five-year project, supported by the National Lottery Heritage Fund, will see the new museum open by 2027.
+The Market Hall site will be let as commercial premises.

 The slaughterhouses, which are visible from the railings behind the southern end of the Market Hall, remain physically intact but are disused, dilapidated, and increasingly vandalised.
 Many of the original slaughterhouse fittings remain in place.
 Various schemes have been put forward to re-use the slaughterhouses, without success.
 A feasibility project to investigate the site's potential was proposed by the County Council in 2009.